 Dr. Palant made his Carnegie Hall in 2016 conducting renowned artists Frederica von Stade, Harolyn Blackwell, Jake Heggie, and Broadway composer Stephen Schwartz.From 2007-2011, he served as Artistic Director of Dallas’ Turtle Creek Chorale.
 Prior to that, Palant held collegiate teaching positions at Western Kentucky University and Madonna University, Livonia, Michigan.
 He taught secondary choral music at University School, an all-boys independent school in Cleveland, Ohio, and San Pasqual High School in Escondido, California.

-Dr. Palant currently serves as president of the National Alliance for Music in Vulnerable Communities and sits on the board of directors of the Intercollegiate Men’s Choruses.
+Dr. Palant currently serves as president of the National Alliance for Music In Vulnerable Communities, Repertoire and Standards Chair for the Southwest American Choral Directors Association (SWACDA), and sits on the board of directors of the Intercollegiate Men’s Choruses.
 He has also served on the state board of the Michigan chapter of the American Choral Directors Association and Youth First Texas where he was founder and conductor of Dallas PUMP!, a choir serving at-risk youth.

 In late 2017, the Dallas Morning News named Palant one of nine “Texan of the Year” finalists, and in 2016, Musical America named him one of their “Innovators of the Year” for establishing the Dallas Street Choir.

 Dr. Palant holds degrees from Michigan State University, Temple University and the University of Michigan.

 Both Palant’s book, Brothers, Sing On!
 Conducting the Tenor-Bass Choir

 and Brothers, Sing On!
 The Jonathan Palant Choral Series